sylvaincormier/bittensor-async-api/README.md

 This service implements a production-grade asynchronous API that:

-1. **Queries Blockchain Data**: Fetches Tao dividends from the Bittensor testnet blockchain with robust error handling and fallback mechanisms
+- **Queries Blockchain Data**: Fetches Tao dividends from the Bittensor testnet blockchain with robust error handling and fallback mechanisms
-2. **Implements Caching**: Uses Redis to cache query results for 2 minutes using `netuid:hotkey` format
+- **Implements Caching**: Uses Redis to cache query results for 2 minutes using netuid:hotkey format
-3. **Provides Sentiment Analysis Trading**: Analyzes Twitter sentiment and automatically stakes/unstakes TAO proportional to sentiment score
+- **Provides Sentiment Analysis Trading**: Analyzes Twitter sentiment and automatically stakes/unstakes TAO proportional to sentiment score
-4. **Uses Async Processing**: Leverages Celery for background tasks to maintain responsive API endpoints
+- **Uses Async Processing**: Leverages Celery for background tasks to maintain responsive API endpoints
-5. **Stores Historical Data**: Persists data in an async-compatible database
+- **Stores Historical Data**: Persists data in an async-compatible database

 The architecture follows modern asynchronous patterns to efficiently handle high-concurrency workloads.

+## Blockchain Integration Details

+The system properly implements asynchronous blockchain interactions:

+- Uses AsyncSubtensor for all blockchain operations with no blocking calls
+- Implements query_map to get taodividendspersubnet data
+- Properly handles staking operations with wallet hotkey management
+- Provides fallback simulation when blockchain data is unavailable

 ## Security Features